Harkness Project Title:

 - Associate Professor and Assistant Director, National Centre of Research Excellence in Patient Safety

-Clinical Associate Professor of Emergency Medicine, University of Western Australia.
-(Updated July 2011)
+Current Position: Clinical Associate Professor of Emergency Medicine, University of Western Australia.
+(Updated 1/2014)

 Sprivulis P, Walker J, Johnston D, Pan E, Adler-Milstein J, Middleton B, et al. “The Economic Benefits of Health Information Exchange Interoperability for Australia,” Australian Health Review 2007; 31(4): 531-539.